AdityaSen-1606/Template-Backend/README.md

 - `services` -> contains business logic and interact with repositories for data from DB

--`utils` -> contains helper methods, error classes etc.
+- `utils` -> contains helper methods, error classes etc.

 ### Setup the project